2009–10 FC Basel season: Domestic League

 In domestic affairs, Basel swept the board, despite a poor start to the season.
 After the eighth round Basel were only in ninth position in the league table, second last.
 They had lost three and won only two of the first eight league matches.
 This was also due to the number of injuries that the players suffered in the pre-season and in the early stages.
 After the weak start the results changed to the better, the team won seven of the eight subsequent matches.
 Under these were a 4–0 home win against St. Gallen and a 5–0 against Sion.
 The most spectacular, however, was the 5–4 away win against Luzern, where FCB took the lead three times, only for Luzern to equalise each time, only minutes later.
 In the 87th minute Luzern went in front for the first time and looked as though they would win, but entering into added time Alexander Frei equalised for FCB and in the fourth minute of added time Marco Streller scored the definitive winner.
-However, following the teams second defeat against table leaders Young Boys, Basel went into the winter break thirteen points behind the league leaders.
+However, following the team's second defeat against table leaders Young Boys, Basel went into the winter break thirteen points behind the league leaders.